tanersener/ffmpeg-video-slideshow-scripts/README.md

 ## Customization

 Scripts in this branch are mostly static and hard to customize.
-It is possible to change the photos used by replacing files under `photos` folder but other than that there are not any parameters/options defined to change number of photos, video size or scene arrangement.
+It is possible to change the photos used by replacing files under `photos` folder but other than that there are not any parameters/options defined to customize the slideshow.

 If you need to customize scripts please refer to [v2.x](https://github.com/tanersener/ffmpeg-video-slideshow-scripts/tree/v2.x) branch of this repository.